-The Lease and Use Agreement with the airlines provides for continuing annual service payments to the City equal to 15.0% of concession revenues (net of certain adjustments), but not less than \$5.0 million per fiscal year.
-The annual service payments to the City were \$55.6 million in fiscal year 2023-24.
-The annual service payments are reported as transfers in the statement of revenues, expenses, and changes in net position.
+The Lease and Use Agreement with the airlines provides for continuing annual service payment to the City equal to 15.0% of concession revenues (net of certain adjustments), but not less than \$5.0 million per fiscal year.
+The annual service payment to the City was \$58.2 million in fiscal year 2024-25.
+The annual service payment is reported as transfers in the statement of revenues, expenses, and changes in net position.